In Winter 2025 I am teaching a personally-developed course titled "Environment, Politics, and Society in Russia" at the University of Michigan.

 Environment, Politics, and Society in Russia examines the complex interplay between environmental issues and societal dynamics within the context of Imperial, Soviet, and contemporary Russia.
 This interdisciplinary course integrates core environmental sociology theories with historical and modern case studies, focusing on resource extraction, colonial legacies, environmental inequality, and the role of various social actors.
 Students critically analyze how natural resources shape regional economies, influence state policies, and impact lives through lenses of media representation, activism, and indigenous perspectives.
 Through engaging discussions, research projects, and multimedia explorations, the course equips students with a nuanced understanding of environmental challenges in Russia and their global implications.
 The insights gained encourage students to critically assess the intersection of environment and politics in shaping Russia's future.

-This upper-level course is cross-listed in Sociology, Environmental Studies, and Russian, East European, and Eurasian Studies.
+This upper-level course was cross-listed in Sociology, Environmental Studies, and Russian, East European, and Eurasian Studies.

 In the Winter 2021 term, I had the unique opportunity to design and teach a 400-level course, Sociology of Corruption (SOC 410), which was introduced for the first time in the department.